 Categories

 What will make you happy?
 You do not know.
 But if you insist, someone, some product, some way to know will present itself, and you will accept it.
 Because you need to know.

-How do we manage uncertainty?
-At the core, living in a world where we don’t have the answers, where we can’t know the answers, where the answers we so strongly believe are probably — certainly — not the right answers even if they are not exactly wrong …
+How do you manage uncertainty?
+At the core, living in a world where you don’t have the answers, where we can’t know the answers, where the answers so strongly believed are probably—certainly—not the right answers …

-And if you opt for certainty, the certainty of some system, are you choosing to relinquish control in the process?
+And if you opt for certainty, the certainty of some system, what do you give up along the way?

+Categories